JoelSmith123/plenty-of-phish/README.md

 As a user,
   In order to view shows in a way that makes sense, When I click on 'View All',
-  Then I should see all shows in order of most recent
+  Then I should see all shows in chronological order

   In order to explore shows,
   When I click on 'Random',